Confederates in the Attic

 When published, Confederates in the Attic became a bestseller in the United States.
 The New York Times described it as intellectually honest and humorous, saying Horwitz seemed uncomfortable placed between two sides, seeking peace between the factions.

-Toward the end of the chapter on Alberta Martin, Horwitz claims that Martin's Confederate husband was a deserter.
-In response, in 1998 the Southern Legal Resource Center sued Horwitz on Martin's behalf, with encouragement from the Sons of Confederate Veterans.
-It noted that two other William Martins were on the rolls of the same company as Alberta's husband.
-In addition, the SLRC claimed that Horwitz had ridiculed her in his book.
+Toward the end of the chapter on Alberta Martin, Horwitz states that Martin's Confederate husband was a deserter.
+In response, in 1998 the Southern Legal Resource Center threatened to sue Horwitz on Martin's behalf, with encouragement from the Sons of Confederate Veterans, saying that two other William Martins were on the rolls of the same company as Alberta's husband.

 In 2000 the University of North Carolina's Chapel Hill campus added Confederates in the Attic to its freshman reading list.